-From: March 22, 2022
+From: March 22, 2025

 A man with leprosy fell on his face before Jesus saying, “Lord if you are willing, you can make me clean.”
-And the Lord, who could’ve healed him from a distance, came near and touched the leper and said, “I am willing; be healed.”
+And the Lord, who could’ve healed him from a distance, came near and touched the leper and said, “I am willing; be clean.”
 Jesus was not only willing to heal the leper, he was willing to touch him.
 The first action demonstrated Christ’s divine power, the second His divine love.

 Certainly, we rejoice in Christ’s healing and cleansing power that is able to save us.
 Yet it is the fact that Jesus is willing to touch us, when we are leprous with sin, that moves us to even greater thankfulness and joy.
 He is not only Savior and Lord, but our dearest Friend!